bjatkin/minesweeper/README.md

   - [x] make it so you can bring less than 3 powerups into battle

 ## graphics:
+  - [x] redo the water tile sprites to not be so dark when flipped
+  - [x] redo the locked tile to stand out from the background a little bit
   - [x] mock the quit game message
   - [x] mock the delete game message
   - [x] mock the exit game message